otp.dt (otp.datetime)#

 Returns

-result – return datetime if otp.Nano or another date offset object was passed as an argument, or pandas.Timedelta object if otp.datetime was passed as an argument.
+result – return datetime if otp.Nano or another datetime offset object was passed as an argument, or pandas.Timedelta object if otp.datetime was passed as an argument.

 Return type